 So they know what they’re talking about.

 This is important because blogging is ever-changing, and these classes help you keep up with the latest best practices.
+Perhaps more importantly, the education found here will steer you away from mistakes and/or inertia that may otherwise slow down or even halt your efforts.

 Personally, I credit these classes for steering me in the right direction when it came to fixing issues that caused a long period of stagnation and decline on my travel blog.